NCAS-CMS/cfdm/docs/source/tutorial.rst

-**Stage 3:** The metadata constructs are inserted into the field construct with cross-references to other, related metadata constructs (for example, an auxiliary coordinate construct is related to an ordered list of the domain axis constructs which correspond to its data array dimensions).
+**Stage 3:** The metadata constructs are inserted into the field construct with cross-references to other, related metadata constructs if required (for example, an auxiliary coordinate construct is related to an ordered list of the domain axis constructs which correspond to its data array dimensions).

 There are two equivalent approaches to stages **1** and **2**.